President Trump Says He Wants to Limit Asylum Seekers. Experts Say He's on Shaky Legal Ground

 “Those who choose to break our laws and enter illegally will no longer be able to use meritless claims to gain automatic admission into our country.
 We will hold them for a long time if necessary,” Trump said.

-His comments came just days before the midterm elections, and seemed designed to excite his base as a group of Central American migrants makes their way through Mexico toward the southern U.S. border.
+His comments came just days before the midterm elections, and seemed designed to excite his base as a group of Central American migrants makes its way through Mexico toward the southern U.S. border.
 In the weeks leading up to the election, the president and his inner circle have frequently raised concerns about the caravan.

 While Trump made frequent references to the caravan during his speech Thursday — and said he wanted to stop people who “violently overrun” the border — legal experts said his proposal could potentially violate both U.S. and international law.